Looijenga's Conjecture via Integral-affine Geometry

 \section{Introduction}

-A {\it cusp singularity} $(\overline{V},p)$ is the germ of an isolated, normal surface singularity such that the exceptional divisor of the minimal resolution $\pi\,:\,V\rightarrow \overline{V}$ is a cycle of smooth rational curves meeting transversely: The analytic germ of a cusp singularity is uniquely determined by the self-intersections $D_i^2$ of the components of $D$.
+A {\it cusp singularity} $(\overline{V},p)$ is the germ of a minimally elliptic surface singularity such that the exceptional divisor of the minimal resolution $\pi\,:\,V\rightarrow \overline{V}$ is a reduced anticanonical cycle of smooth rational curves meeting transversely: The analytic germ of a cusp singularity is uniquely determined by the self-intersections $D_i^2$ of the components of $D$.
 Cusp singularities come in naturally dual pairs $(\overline{V},p)$ and $(\overline{V}\,\!'\!,p')$, whose exceptional divisors $D$ and $D'$ are called {\it dual cycles}.
-For every pair of dual cusps, Inoue \cite{inoue} constructs an associated {\it Hirzebruch-Inoue surface}---a smooth, non-algebraic, complex surface whose only curves are the components of two disjoint cycles $D$ and $D'$.
+For every pair of dual cusps, Inoue \cite{Ino77} constructs an associated {\it hyperbolic Inoue surface}---a smooth, non-algebraic, compact complex surface whose only curves are the components of two disjoint cycles $D$ and $D'$.
 Contracting $D$ and $D'$ produces a surface with two dual cusp singularities and no algebraic curves.

-By working out the deformation theory of the contracted Hirzebruch-Inoue surface, Looijenga \cite{loo} proved that if the cusp with cycle $D'$ is smoothable, then there exists an {\it anticanonical pair} $(Y,D)$---a smooth rational surface $Y$ with an anticanonical divisor $D\in |-K_Y|$ whose components have the appropriate self-intersections.
+By working out the deformation theory of the contracted hyperbolic Inoue surface, Looijenga \cite{Loo81} proved that if the cusp with cycle $D'$ is smoothable, then there exists an {\it anticanonical pair} $(Y,D)$---a smooth rational surface $Y$ with an anticanonical divisor $D\in |-K_Y|$ whose components have the appropriate self-intersections.
 Conversely, Looijenga conjectured that the existence of such an anticanonical pair $(Y,D)$ implies the smoothability of the cusp with cycle $D'$.
-Recently, work of Gross, Hacking, and Keel proved Looijenga's conjecture using methods from mirror symmetry \cite{ghk}.
+Recently, work of Gross, Hacking, and Keel proved Looijenga's conjecture using methods from mirror symmetry \cite{GHK11}.
 In this paper, we provide an alternative proof of Looijenga's conjecture.

-In the first section, we review foundational material on cusp singularities, Hirzebruch-Inoue surfaces, anticanonical pairs, and discuss the main result of Friedman-Miranda \cite{fm}: The cusp $D'$ is smoothable if there exists a simple normal crossings surface $\mathcal{X}_0=\bigcup V_i$ satisfying certain combinatorial conditions.
+In the first section, we review foundational material on cusp singularities, hyperbolic Inoue surfaces, anticanonical pairs, and discuss the main result of Friedman-Miranda \cite{FM83}: The cusp with resolution $D'$ is smoothable if there exists a simple normal crossings surface $\mathcal{X}_0=\bigcup V_i$ satisfying certain combinatorial conditions.